-This 4-week weight loss challenge will get your entire body sweating with HIIT, cardio, abs & full body workouts.
-This program is suitable for all fitness levels as there are no jumping and low-impact variations throughout, and no equipment is required.
+This 4 week weight loss challenge will get your entire body sweating with HIIT, cardio, abs and full body workouts.
+This program is suitable for all fitness levels as there's no jumping or equipment required, with low-impact variations throughout.

 Every body is different, so the amount of weight you lose will vary greatly from person to person.
 If you have just started your fitness journey, you may lose more weight in the first week or so due to water weight.
 When you’re burning extra calories, your body starts dipping into its stores of energy, known as glycogen.
 The glycogen in your body is bound to water, so when you’re burning glycogen for fuel, the body also releases that water, hence losing water weight, and then find that your weight loss starts to slow thereafter.
 Make sure your goals are realistic in order to sustain the weight loss in the long-term.
 Don’t forget, you may lose weight but not lose inches, or you may remain the same weight but drop a dress size.
 The best way to track your physical progress is by tracking your measurements and taking before/after photos at the same time of day, in the same clothing, from the same angle.
 Make sure share your results on Discord, Instagram or YouTube so that we can all be encouraged by your success!

 Diet plays an important role in losing weight but you also need to ensure you are eating a balanced, nutritious diet to fuel your body for these workouts.
 This is different for everyone and should be discussed with a professional - please speak with a registered dietitian or nutritionist, depending on your individual needs.
 You can also check out my new recipes section for some healthy recipe and snack ideas.